supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-1-setup.md

 SMA heavily relies on Resharper's ability to automatically format code based on user-defined rules to keep its code base as clean and readable as possible.
 When you create a Plugin using the SDK's templates, the Resharper rules used in SMA will automatically be added to your solution.

-Beware though: one of Resharper's main downsides is its tendency to negatively impact Visual Studio's performances.
+Beware though: one of Resharper's main downsides is its tendency to negatively impact Visual Studio's performance.
 Feel free to give the free trial a chance, and check for yourself.

 It is especially useful when used it in combination with *I Hate #Regions* and *Region Highlights* (see above).